zopefoundation/Zope/README.md

 ## latest

-(files created from master but not necessarily in sync with it)
+(files created from the master branch but not necessarilyi in sync with it)

 * [versions.cfg](releases/master/versions.cfg)
 * [versions-prod.cfg](releases/master/versions-prod.cfg)